SQream/sqream_docs/guides/operations/logging.rst

 See the :ref:`log_rotation` below for information about controlling this setting.

-Logging control and maintenance
+Log Control and Maintenance
 ======================================

-Change log verbosity
+Changing Log Verbosity
 --------------------------

-A few configuration settings alter the verbosity of the logs
+A few configuration settings alter the verbosity of the logs:

 .. list-table:: Log verbosity configuration
    :widths: auto